 Camden is a tiny village located in the state of Michigan.
-With a population of 503 people and just one neighborhood, Camden is the 553rd largest community in Michigan.
-Camden has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 504 people and just one neighborhood, Camden is the 553rd largest community in Michigan.
+Much of the housing stock in Camden was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce